Frijol/climate-change/GLOSSARY.md

 ## direct emissions
 emissions caused by e.g. the manufacturing and transport of an item

+## disco
+distribution company, a company that owns and operates electrical distribution networks

 ## distributed generation
 local production of power, e.g. solar panels on the roofs of buildings that use the power generated for their own energy needs but can also feed back excess/draw from the grid